lisa-wm/shortcuts_uncertainty/README.md

 # Trust Me, I Know the Way: Predictive Uncertainty in the Presence of Shortcut Learning

-Code repository for eponymous publicaation at :sparkles: ICLR 2025 Workshop on Spurious Correlation and Shortcut Learning: Foundations and Solutions :sparkles:
+Code repository for eponymous publication at :sparkles: ICLR 2025 Workshop on Spurious Correlation and Shortcut Learning: Foundations and Solutions :sparkles:

 ## Setup